msalsbery/OpenSeadragonViewerInputHook/README.md

     handlerFunc(event)

-The following viewer event handlers can be hooked:
+Any of the following event handler methods can be specified in the ViewerInputHook creation options:

-1. enterHandler
+1. onViewerEnter
-2. exitHandler
+2. onViewerExit
-3. pressHandler
+3. onViewerPress
-4. releaseHandler
+4. onViewerRelease
-5. moveHandler
+5. onViewerMove
-6. scrollHandler
+6. onViewerScroll
-7. clickHandler
+7. onViewerClick
-8. dragHandler
+8. onViewerDrag
-9. keyHandler
+9. onViewerKey
-10. focusHandler
+10. onViewerFocus
-11. blurHandler
+11. onViewerBlur

 The ViewerInputHook class inserts your event hook handler methods in front of any existing event handler methods so the attached handler will be called first.
 Additional ViewerInputHook objects can be added on the same viewer to create a chain of hook methods,